 • Hospital visits & medications

 One ChIPS member said this about their experience of Eight Week Group:

 "I thought that the eight week group was a great opportunity to open up to people other than your friends and family.
 At first I wasn't sure about what I should expose about myself, but then I got more confident and realised that they felt the same way about it.
 I was able to talk to them about pretty much anything."

-ChIPS is based on youth participation and the Reference Committee is made of a group of 20 ChIPERS that want to actively contribute back to the program through providing ideas and feedback.
-Within the Reference Committee there are sub committee which are charged with organising socials, the annual camp, publications and advocacy matters.
+A key element of ChIPS is youth participation.
+The Reference Committee meets once a month for two hours and is comprised of a group of approximately twenty program members who want to actively contribute to the running of the program through providing ideas and feedback.
+Within the Reference Committee there are 5 sub-committees which are charged with organising socials, January camp, publications, fundraising and advocacy.
 Being part of Reference Committee is a great way to learn new skills and work as part of a team.

-"I am part of the ChIPS reference committee so I can give back to ChIPS what ChIPS has given me.
-Through the reference committee I get to help ChIPS function, as well as learning skills in leadership and teamwork.
+"I am part of the ChIPS Reference Committee so I can give back to ChIPS what ChIPS has given me.
+Through the Reference Committee I get to help ChIPS function, as well as learning skills in leadership and teamwork.
 It is an amazing way to work towards a common goal with my friends that are in similar situation as myself."

 Being a ChIPS member means you will be able to write, edit, contribute photos or illustrations, or just keep up to date with what is happening in the program through the ChIPS face book page, blog and annual Wrapper magazine.

 A component of the ChIPS Program is to inform the community about the impact that chronic illnesses have on young people's lives.
 The main avenue for raising awareness is through public speaking presentations.
 These involve ChIPS members sharing their story of having a chronic illness and their experiences within the ChIPS Program, along with an outline of the ChIPS Program structure, history and referral process.